 I wasn’t even fully sure if she’d understand the question but I wanted to start planting the idea of a goal in her head.
 She answered very quickly, “I want to do the tire swing all by myself.”
 At 3 years old this was definitely something I could work with.
 I can’t tell you the amount of times she scrapped her knee on that thing last year!
 So we talked about ways that she can achieve this goal and who could help guide her through it (since mommy and daddy wouldn’t be there with her) and although we were only talking about a tire swing we had a great conversation and the fundamentals of goal setting were getting applied in the process.

-My biggest requirement when it comes to goal setting is to write them down.
+#1 toddler goal setting tip: the biggest requirement when it comes to goal setting is to write them down.
 After we finished dinner we cleared our plates and came back to the table and I handed my daughter this piece of paper shown here (Click Here To Download).
 I read it to her and explained that this is exactly what we just talked about and one way to ensure we accomplish our goals is to write them down.
 I reiterated what she said her goal was (I want to do the tire swing all by myself) and then asked her to draw a picture of her doing just that in the empty box.
 To be honest, she hasn’t quite mastered the drawing part either but I was happy to help as she facilitated what her goal looked like in drawing form.
 I think by the next school year this will be a tool we will really be able to utilize and I am just happy to know that we have a foundation started and it really seemed to have sunk in.
 After her first day at school she was so eager to tell me how she tried the swing at recess and her teacher only had to push her a little bit.

 Setting goals with toddlers doesn’t have to be extensive; it can be prompted by one single phrase and the follow through of putting it on paper.
 As for me, I have many goals FOR my girls this year as well and without overwhelming them I too wrote them down and plan to implement ways to accomplish them as the weeks progress.